csg-org/CompactConnect/backend/compact-connect/docs/design/README.md

 To design around the 100 scope limit, we will have to split authorization into two layers: coarse- and fine-grained.
 We can rely on the Cognito authorizers to protect our API endpoints based on fewer coarse-grained scopes, then protect the more fine-grained access within the API endpoint logic.
-The Staff User pool resource servers will are configured with `read`, `write`, and `admin` scopes. `read` scopes indicate that the user is allowed to read the entire compact's licensee data. `write` and `admin` scopes, however, indicate only that the user is allowed to write or administrate _something_ in the compact respectively, thus giving them access to the write or administrative API endpoints.
+The Staff User pool resource servers are configured with `readGeneral`, `write`, and `admin` scopes.
+The `readGeneral` scope is implicitly granted to all users in the system, and is used to indicate that the user is allowed to read any compact's licensee data that is not considered private.
+The `write` and `admin` scopes, however, indicate only that the user is allowed to write or administrate _something_ in the compact respectively, thus giving them access to the write or administrative API endpoints.
 We will then rely on the API endpoint logic to refine their access based on the more fine-grained access scopes.

+In addition to the `readGeneral` scope, there is a `readPrivate` scope that is used to indicate that the user is allowed to read all of a compact's licensee data, so long as that licensee is within their compact or jurisdiction for which they have that permission.

 To compliment each of the `write` and `admin` scopes, there will be at least one, more specific, scope, to indicate _what_ within the compact they are allowed to write or administrate, respectively.
 In the case of `write` scopes, a jurisdiction-specific scope will control what jurisdiction they are able to write data for (i.e. `al.write` grants permission to write data for the Alabama jurisdiction).
 Similarly, `admin` scopes can have a jurisdiction-specific scope like `al.admin` and can also have a compact-wide scope like `aslp.admin`, which grants permission for a compact executive director to perform the administrative functions for the Audiology and Speech Language Pathology compact.